angrykoala/yerbamate/README.md

 ## Acknowledgments
 * [pkginfo](https://github.com/indexzero/node-pkginfo) as inspiration for yerbamate loader.

-> Yerbamate is developed under GNU GPL-3 license by @angrykoala.
+> Yerbamate is developed under MIT license by @angrykoala.